Ellen Woodsworth: Women Transforming Cities International Society

-Woodsworth was invited by the UN to be a keynote speaker at the "Women Friendly Cities International Conference" in Ankara,Turkey.
+Woodsworth was invited by the UN to be a keynote speaker at the "Women Friendly Cities International Conference" in Ankara, Turkey.
 WTC is part of a five-city coalition which was launched at the Federation of Canadian Municipalities AGM in Edmonton in 2015.
 WTC was part of the national alliance Up for Debate 2015 calling for Federal leaders debate on women's issues and is part of the UN-Habitat 3 Urban Thinkers Campuses.

 In 2016, Woodsworth was invited to speak in Prague at the EU/North American UN-Habitat 3 Regional meeting, in New York to participate in the Office of the High Commissioner on Human Rights.

 She was part of the WTC panel at the Canadian Planners Institute AGM and a keynote speaker at the SFU conference on women and the environment.
 She was chosen as one of the 30 female top politicians in the City of Vancouver's History.

 At the World Urban Forum 9 in Kuala Lumpur, she chaired the Women Transforming Cities panel which launched an online platform.
 She was awarded the 2018 Rosemary Brown Award for "her exemplary work to bring equality and justice for girls and women locally and globally".
 She chaired the Sep 11 launch of the Women Friendly Cities 2018 Hot Pink Paper Municipal Campaign in Vancouver which was endorsed by the incoming Mayor and Council.

 Woodsworth was invited to join 28 people to the Global Table on Female Leadership in Resilient Societies in Udaipur, India in 2018.
 On May 1, 2019, she was awarded the B.C.
 Achievement Award and the Mitchell Award which "recognizes leadership that empowers others to engage".
-On May 29, 2019, she was able to get the City of Vancouver to unanimously pass an amendment to put a gendered intersectional lens on all departments, measured and supported for six years.
+On May 29, 2019, she supported a motion at council to apply a gendered intersectional lens to all city departments for six years.
 She was a consultant and speaker at the NDI Her Story women and governance project in Iraq 2019.
 She has spoken at the Smart Cities Conference in Montevideo, at RailVolution, in Geneva, Berlin, Mumbai, Abu Dhabi and many conferences around the world.